Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Introduction

-In another related direction, there has been great interest in studying planar first passage percolation with general weights.
-Such models are also conjectured to be in the KPZ universality class, but much less is known due to the lack of exact formulae.
+In another related direction, there has been great interest in studying FPP with general weights.
+In the 2D setting, such models are also conjectured to be in the KPZ universality class, but much less is known due to the lack of exact formulae.
 The geometry of the set of geodesics has been an important tool in the study of these models; see e.g. \cite{New95, auffinger201750}.
-When trying to understand the behavior of large finite or infinite geodesics, a well-known open question is whether the empirical distributions along geodesics converge; see e.g. \cite{AIM} where it is proposed by Hoffman during a 2015 American Institute of Mathematics workshop.
+When trying to understand the behaviour of large finite or infinite geodesics, a well-known open question is whether the empirical distributions of weights as seen along geodesics converge; see e.g. \cite{AIM} where it was proposed by Hoffman during a 2015 American Institute of Mathematics workshop.
 Recently, Bates gave an affirmative answer to this question for various abstract dense families of weight distributions \cite{bates2020empirical}.
 The proof uses a variational formula, and does not rely on any exactly solvable structure.

 In this paper we study the limiting local behaviour for LPP in the exactly solvable case.
-We focus on LPP on $\Z^2$ with i.i.d. exponential weights.
-Rather than the weights along geodesics, we consider the more general `empirical environment' around vertices, along a finite or semi-infinite geodesic, and we show that it converges to a deterministic measure.
-By the environment we mean the weights of nearby points, and the path of the geodesic through them.
+We focus on LPP on $\Z^2$ with i.i.d.\;exponential weights.
+Rather than the weights along geodesics, we consider the more general `empirical environments' around vertices, along finite or semi-infinite geodesics, and we show that they converge to a deterministic measure.
+By the environment around a vertex, we mean the weights of nearby vertices, and the path of the geodesic through them.
 In particular, this positively answers the question of Hoffman for a first explicit model.
 Our approach is different from \cite{bates2020empirical} and relies on information provided by the exactly solvable structure.
-In addition to proving convergence results, we also give an explicit description of the limiting distribution, which depends on the direction of the geodesic.
-Using this description one can compute any limiting local statistics of the geodesic, and we give some first examples in this paper.
+In addition to proving convergence results, we also give an explicit description of the limiting distribution, which depends on the direction of the considered geodesics.
+Using this description one can compute any limiting local statistics along the geodesics, and we give some first examples in this paper.